Hes-Siemelink/instacli/instacli-spec/commands/instacli/user-interaction/Prompt.md

   id: 123
 ```

-If you are only interested in a single field form an object, you can specify that with the `value` property
+If you are only interested in a single field form an object, you can specify that with `value property`.

 <!-- yaml instacli before
 Stock answers: